 What is homestay?

 Homestay is where a visiting guest (international student) stays in a properly managed hosted accommodation environment for a period of their study in a new country.
-A homestay allows an international student the opportunity to begin their stay in the USA in a warm, welcoming American household, rather than in an impersonal apartment, dorm, or hotel.
+A homestay allows an international student the opportunity to begin their stay in the USA, in a warm and welcoming American household, rather than in an impersonal apartment, dorm or hotel.

 Why is AHN homestay my best choice for hosting?

 AHN is the most recognized global homestay provider for international students.
 We are leaders in the industry as we provide a full-service approach to hosting.
 That means that we know exactly who is staying with you and what their background is.
 We provide support 24 hours a day in case there is a problem or emergency.
 We also handle billing and pay you directly, on time, via direct deposit.
 We give you training on cultural understanding and how to help guests and your family enjoy the hosting experience.

 Who can host and what is required?